muhammedashharps/PerspectiveMatters-SocialGood/README.md

 ## 🌟 Social Impact at the Core

 In a world increasingly fragmented by polarization, Perspective Matters emerges as a powerful tool for social healing and understanding.
-A App where Two AI Agents debate against each other on any valid topic providing a wider perspective about the topic to the general public.
+An App where Two AI Agents debate against each other on any valid topic providing a wider perspective about the topic to the general public.

 ### How We Create Social Good 🤝